Congregation Kol Emes (Richmond, Virginia)

-It is one of the oldest active Jewish congregations in Virginia, the fourth oldest active congregation in Richmond, and housing the oldest active mikvah in Richmond.
+Constituted and founded in 1964, it is one of the oldest active Jewish congregations in Virginia, the fourth oldest active congregation in Richmond, and housing the oldest active mikvah in Richmond.
 It is a member synagogue of the National Council of Young Israel and the Orthodox Union.

 It is a very small congregation, compared to the larger and more successful congregations in the city, such as Keneseth Beth Israel.

 History

 Congregation Kol Emes is a continuation of Orthodox synagogues in Richmond dating back to 1789.
 It has been at the center of the continuation of Orthodox Jewish life in Richmond: